Safer in Kent Plan

 I have made no assumptions on increases over and above 1.99% in future years.

 My Commissioning Strategy sets out the detail of this budget and how responsibilities will be managed during the financial year.
 I also intend to take the opportunity to consolidate the impact of the funding I provide and use this to help inform commissioning decisions for the future.
+This strategy will be released once all allocations from the MoJ have been announced.
+However, a broad outline is shown below.

-subject to further amendment.
+amendment.
 Finalised allocations will be published online.